Floquet scattering of light and sound in Dirac optomechanics: Theoretical approach

-Equation~\eqref{H} describes quasiparticles propagating on the two-dimensional honeycomb lattice as optical and mechanical excitations.
+At this point we should mention that the Hamiltonian~\eqref{H}, derived for the linear regime within the RWA, takes into account dissipation effects in an effective way~\cite{AKM14,SPM15}.
+Accordingly, the quasiparticles described by the model~\eqref{H} propagate as undamped optical and mechanical excitations on the honeycomb lattice.
+As shown in Ref.~\cite{SPM15} the main effect of dissipation would be the decay of the field amplitudes.
+For the same reason, the barrier is described by the optomechanical coupling strength $g$ (being proportional to the laser amplitude) and not by the single-photon coupling rate.

 Inside the quantum dot, where the photon-phonon coupling is finite, the polariton quasiparticle states are superpositions of optical and mechanical eigenstates of $\tau_{z}$.
 Given the time-periodic coupling~\eqref{potential}, the polariton states can be treated as periodically driven two-level systems.
 A similar approach is widely used in quantum optics (Rabi model), e.g., in order to model atoms or superconducting qubits driven by a semiclassical, linearly polarized laser field (see Ref.~\cite{GH98} and references cited therein).
-There it is convenient to obtain the time-dependent solutions within the rotating-wave approximation, which is justified for laser frequencies close to the transition frequency between the two energy levels of the state.
-In view of solving the scattering problem, however, the rotating-wave approximation cannot be applied because the wavenumber $k$, which enters the transition frequency between the two polariton states, $ \delta v k /2$ in~\eqref{H}, changes as a result of inelastic scattering processes.
+There it is convenient to obtain the time-dependent solutions within the RWA, which is justified for laser frequencies close to the transition frequency between the two energy levels of the state.
+In view of solving the scattering problem, however, the RWA cannot be applied because the wave number $k$, which enters the transition frequency between the two polariton states, $ \delta v k /2$ in~\eqref{H}, changes as a result of inelastic scattering processes.
 Therefore we make use of the Floquet formalism to find the time-dependent solutions of our scattering problem.
 The Floquet formalism is described, e.g., in Refs.~\cite{GH98,ST04,BC15}; for its application to two-level systems see Refs.~\cite{S65,SS09,DS16}.